jupyter-on-openshift/www-jupyteronopenshift-org/source/jupyter-project-images/customizing-the-configuration.rst

 Any errors in the configuration file will cause the notebook to fail when starting.

-If the error is in the config map, edit it again to fix it and trigged a new deployment if necessary by running::
+If the error is in the config map, edit it again to fix it and trigger a new deployment if necessary by running::

     oc rollout latest dc/mynotebook